sfc-gh-boconnor/government_hackathon/README.md

 QUERY_WAREHOUSE = POLICY_CHANGE_SIMULATOR_WH;

 ```

+- Next to the blue button on the top left hand side of the screen, you will see a drop down menu.
+Click on the drop down menu and select **Run All**

+- Wait for all 8 sql commands to execute.

 Today we will manually add the files needed to run the app using the snowflake UI.  however, in practices it is much easier to leverage **Visual Studio Code** as demonstrated today.
 You may wish to leverage Visual Studio Code in the second part of the hackathon.